calebewhite/NoLimitHoldem/README.md

 ### R (RStudio)

-## Motivation:
+## Background:

-- I like playing poker - specifically No Limit Hold'em.
+- I like playing poker, specifically No Limit Hold'em.
 I record myself so I can go back, analyze my decisions and improve my game.
 With this project I hope to exercise my programming skills, create a tool streamlining hand analysis and cement my poker knowledge along the way.
+Some functions are even convenient enough to consult mid-game and have directly resulted in profitable decisions.

 ## What I've Got: